 6. Post information about your pet on all pet recovery websites and services.

 7. Consider using a lost pet recovery service.

 8. Place food and water outside your home.

 9. Tell everyone you see about your pet and ask them to keep their eyes open for her.

 10. Don’t give up.

-Pet owners, be sure to ID your pooch so he or she may not be able to wonder to far from the attention, love, and affection.
+Pet owners, be sure to ID your pooch so he or she may not be able to wonder to far from your attention, love, and affection.